Das-Kollektiv/tdme2/README-MiniScript.md

 	#...
 ```

-If you want to assign a class member function later, see this example.
+If you want to assign a object member function later, see this example.
 Note that the first argument needs to be a reference or value by copy $this variable.
-This argument maps to the class that your code is operating on in your class member function.
+This argument maps to the object that your code is operating on in your object member function.

 Be aware that value by copy variables usually require more instantiation time due to the copy that needs to be made of the variable from parent variable scope to function variable scope.